wizage/Lambda-Layers-Workshop/README.md

 The `template.yaml` file contains a SAM template file describing the infrastructure for the application we just created.
 The `app.js` will contain all the Lambda code that we will be writing.

+### Adding your dependencies

-1. Now we are going to add a dependency for our application to allow us to add dates to our Hello World application.
+Now we are going to add a dependency for our application to allow us to add dates to our Hello World application.

 To do this we will need to cd into our new application directory and install the dependency.